Kong/docs.konghq.com/src/gateway/kong-manager/auth/workspaces-and-teams.md

     Once you log in, you’ll notice that you can only see the SecureWorkspace.

 3. You can also verify that this user’s administration rights are limited.
-As this user, if you open the Teams tab and try to add new administrators, Admin API users (RBAC users), Groups, or Roles, you won’t have the permissions to do so.
+As this user, if you open the Teams tab and try to add new administrators, Admin API users (RBAC users), groups, or roles, you won’t have the permissions to do so.

-That's it!
 You are now controlling access to {{site.base_gateway}} administration with RBAC.